 - Work with stakeholders to develop new network adequacy measures for personal attendant services and treatment of substance use disorder (Q2 FY2020).

 - Work with Texas Department of Insurance to align and simplify network adequacy monitoring requirements (Q3 FY2020).

-- Implement strategies to reduce administrative burden for providers and MCOs when updating provider directory information (Q3 FY2020).
+- Implement strategies to reduce administrative burden for providers and MCOs when updating provider directory information ( Q4 FY2020).

-- Conduct procurement for automated network adequacy tool and performance dashboard technology (Q4 FY2020).
+- Conduct procurement for network adequacy business intelligence tool and performance dashboard (Q4 FY2020).

 Outcome-Focused Performance Management